 And then I remember that in Cuba, this might not be such a big deal.
 After all, Cuba is like a museum of the “real existing socialism”.

 Almost thirty years ago, everybody in the former Eastern bloc lived like that.
 Here, the signs are still there.
-The queues in front of every bank, phone company, and the almost empty stores.
+The queues in front of every bank, phone company, and almost empty stores.

-The oblivious or even rude employees at the government-owned businesses who see no sense let alone challenge in being service-oriented.
+The oblivious or even rude employees at the government-owned businesses see no sense let alone challenge in being service-oriented.
 Finally, the refined art to obtain things that are officially nonexistent or not available.
 The term is not stealing, it’s called organizing.